 3. Add GPUs

 Add each GPU one by one, making sure that the system runs stable each time.
-By doing so, you'll ensure that the system recognises each one correctly, and if there are any issues, it will be easier to pinpoint.
+By doing so, you'll ensure that the system recognizes each one correctly, and if there are any issues, it will be easier to pinpoint.

 4. Monitor your rig